tghabour/CourseProject/README.md

 However, in their current state, most MOOCs are not fully mature platforms and do not provide users with effective tools to quickly find and access specific content.
 In general, revisiting a target topic requires considerable effort on the part of the user and often involves clicking through multiple (potentially) relevant lectures and exhaustively scrubbing through videos to access the concept of interest.

-[SmartMOOCs](https://smartmoocs.web.illinois.edu/) is an experimental MOOC platform created at UIUC that serves as a motivating example by demonstrating how advanced features can augment existing technology and enhance the student experience.
+[SmartMOOCs](https://smartmoocs.web.illinois.edu/) is an experimental MOOC platform created at UIUC that serves as a motivating example that demonstrates how advanced features can augment existing technology and enhance the student experience.
 At present, the lectures on [SmartMOOCs](https://smartmoocs.web.illinois.edu/) are uniformly partitioned into one-minute segments acting as proto-topics, which does not accurately represent topics.
 A more effective approach could be to segment lectures based on the slides in a slideshow - one slide per topic.
 This approach benefits from using the same paradigm of information segmentation used in creating the slideshows, where each slide typically contains one key idea.
 A topic found based on the transcript or slide text would thus have a likely logical beginning and end, which creates new opportunities for presenting results to a user, for example as a playlist.

 ### Proposed Solution